Snyk CLI for Java and Kotlin

 • compileClasspath: configuration for dependencies required at compile time.

-In most cases, Snyk will include all the dependencies in the compileClasspath configuration, but this can vary in some circumstances.
+In most cases, Snyk includes all the dependencies in the compileClasspath configuration, but this can vary in some circumstances.

 To test a specific configuration: